ngjunsiang/laymansguide-src/season13/issue161/issue161.md

-[**Previously:**](https://buttondown.email/laymansguide/archive/) A content distribution system comprises multiple servers around the world that are able to quickly distribute static content (typically images and video) to viewers that request it.
+[**Previously:**](https://buttondown.email/laymansguide/archive/) A content delivery network comprises multiple servers around the world that are able to quickly distribute static content (typically images and video) to viewers that request it.
 This avoids overloading the hosting server, which would otherwise have to serve data over the network, possibly through many intermediary hops.

-When you load a modern webpage with all its bells and whistles, it is usually loading its content from a content distribution network (CDN; see previous issue).
+When you load a modern webpage with all its bells and whistles, it is usually loading its content from a content delivery network (CDN; see previous issue).
 At the same time, it is running scripts that came with the webpage.
 These scripts may load other scripts on the same server (first-party scripts), or scripts on other servers (third-party scripts).

 What could go wrong?